f

 The graduate profile is the field and competency of graduates expected from the designed curriculum.

-The profile of ITP graduates is the expected field of work in accordance with the designed curriculum, namely:
+The profile of BP FST graduates is the expected field of work in accordance with the designed curriculum, namely:

 1. Industry / agency employees in the food sector.
 Able to apply the principles of food science and technology related to food processing as employees in the fields of Research and Development (R&D), logistics, production, Quality control, and Quality Assurance.